 Four steps to ensure that you hit your targets – and learn from your successes.

 This is the first in a multi-part series about Service Level Objectives.
+The second part can be found here and the third part can be found here.

 Whether you’re just getting started with DevOps or you’re a seasoned pro, goals are critical to your growth and success.
 They indicate an endpoint, describe a purpose, or more simply, define success.
 But how do you ensure you’re on the right track to achieve your goals?

-– AND answering “What does success look like?”
+You can’t succeed at your goals without first identifying them – AND answering “What does success look like?”

 Your goals are more than high-level mission statements or an inspiring vision for your company.
 They must be quantified, measured, and reconciled, so you can compare the end result with the desired result.